-It’s the formation of angle at the tip of the bit, which is determined by the type of material in which the bit will be functioning or operating.
-Larger point angle is required to operate on harder surface or materials, and sharper angle needed to operate on softer materials.
+It’s the formation of the angle at the tip of the bit, which is determined by the type of material in which the bit will be functioning or operating.
+A larger point angle is required to operate on harder surfaces or materials, and a sharper angle is needed to work on softer materials.
 Wear rate, Hole Shape, Wandering, Chatter and other features are controlled by the exact point angle for the hardness of the material.

 This point in the bit controls the rate of chip removal.
-Mostly, in high feed rate applications under low spindle speeds fast spiral drill bit is used, where removal of a large volume of swarf is needed.
-Also, for cutting applications where high cutting speeds are conventionally used, low spiral drill bits are commonly used, and when there’s a tendency of the material to vex on the bit or in some cases, choke the hole, like aluminium or copper.
+Mostly, in high feed rate applications under low spindle speeds, a fast spiral drill bit is used, where the removal of a large volume of swarf is needed.
+Also, for cutting applications where high cutting speeds are conventionally used, low spiral drill bits are commonly used, and when there’s a tendency of the material to vex on the bit or, in some cases, choke the hole, like aluminium or copper.

 Similar to the Mechanic type of drill bits, the Jobber is an extensively used term by vendors in order to describe the length of the bit.

-Black oxide – An expensive black coating; it provides lubricity, and is corrosion & heat resistant.
-It has longer life than conventional high-speed steel bits that are uncoated.
+Black oxide – An expensive black coating; it provides lubricity and is corrosion & heat-resistant.
+It has a longer life than conventional high-speed steel bits that are uncoated.

-Titanium nitride – The Titanium Nitride (TiN) has the ability to extend the cutting life thrice of four times when it is used to coat a high-speed steel bit; it is known to be an extremely hard ceramic.
+Titanium nitride – Titanium Nitride (TiN) can extend the cutting life thrice or four times when used to coat a high-speed steel bit; it is known to be an extremely hard ceramic.

 Titanium Aluminium Nitride (TiAIN) - Yet another coating used quite frequently; it has five or more times extended tool life.

-Diamond powder – More often used as an abrasive; also used for cutting stone, tile, and various other awfully hard materials.
-They have to be often cooled by water to prevent damage to the bit or the piece it’s used on, for heat is generated in large amount in the process of usage.
+Diamond powder – Is often used as an abrasive; also used for cutting stone, tile, and other awfully hard materials.
+They have to be constantly cooled by water to prevent damage to the bit, or the piece it’s used on, for heat is generated in large amounts during usage.

 Zirconium nitride – For a number of craftsman tools, it’s been used as a drill bit coating.

-Soft low Carbon Steel –These are only used in wood, for they are not capable of holding an edge properly, and need to be sharpened frequently.
+Soft low Carbon Steel –These are only used in wood, for they cannot hold an edge properly and must be sharpened frequently.

-Cobalt Steel Alloys – These bits keep varying significantly on high speed steel that comprise of more Cobalt.
-They hold their hardness at much higher temperatures, thus they quite conveniently drill stainless steel and various hard materials, which is a unique benefit.
+Cobalt Steel Alloys – These bits vary significantly on high-speed steel that comprises more Cobalt.
+They hold their hardness at much higher temperatures, thus, they quite conveniently drill stainless steel and various hard materials, which is a unique benefit.

-High Speed Steel (HSS) - As a form of tool steel, they are more resistant to heat.
+High-Speed Steel (HSS) - As a form of tool steel, they are more resistant to heat.
 More often used to drill metals, hardwood and various other materials.
 Their cutting speed is higher than carbon steel bits.
-They are substitute for carbon steels.
+They substitute for carbon steels.

 There are other types of Drill Bits viz.
 Polycrystalline diamond (PCD) and Tungsten carbide.

-Every bit has diverse applications of various surfaces and objects:
+Every bit has diverse applications for various surfaces and objects:

 - Universal Bits - The range comprises of: The Twist Drill Bits, Step Drill Bits, Unibit and Hole Saw.
 The Twist Drill Bit was invented by Steven A Morse of East Bridgewater, Massachusetts, in 1861.

-- Metal Drill Bits Metal Drill Bits constitute of yet another vast range viz.
-Centre & Spot Drilling Bits - these are used to making holes in Lathe Centres and Spotting Hole Centres.
-Then you have the Ejector Drill Bit, Core Drill Bit, Counter Sink Bit, Indexable Drill Bit, Gun Drill Bit, Straight fluted Bit, Left-hand Bit, Metal spade Bit & Trepan.
+- Metal Drill Bits - Metal Drill Bits constitute yet another vast range, viz.
+Centre & Spot Drilling Bits - these are used to make holes in Lathe Centres and Spotting Hole Centres.
+Then you have the Ejector Drill Bit, Core Drill Bit, Counter Sink Bit, Indexable Drill Bit, Gun Drill Bit, Straight fluted Bit, Left-hand Bit, Metal Spade Bit & Trepan.

-- Drill Bit Shank Diverse combinations of different types of Shank or Chuck offer varied performances.
-The advantage is - it enables the high-end torque with tremendous accuracy of centring.
+- Drill Bit Shank - Diverse combinations of different types of Shank or Chuck offer varied performances.
+The advantage is that it enables the high-end torque with tremendous centring accuracy.